-How I love a tray bake.
-You just need to throw all your ingredients in, drizzle with olive oil and bake away.
-It’s low-maintenance, high flavour food and it pleases all the family so makes for a win win meal!
+Tray bakes are just so easy.
+You simply throw all your ingredients in, drizzle with olive oil and bake away.
+It’s low-maintenance, high flavour food and it pleases my kids.
+I’m vegan so wouldn’t eat this but as always, I like to share the family’s favourite meals here.

-You can either braise (lightly fry) your chicken quickly in a pan as my Dad likes to, before popping it- and everything else into a tray to bake, or you can add everything raw and ready from the offset, roasting the chicken and veggies in one go: leaving you with a delicious, filling dish.
+You can either braise (lightly fry) your chicken quickly in a pan as my Dad likes to, before popping it- and everything else into a tray to bake, or you can add everything raw and ready from the offset, roasting the chicken and veggies in one go.

 Anything you fancy can make it into the tray too.
-I usually add a tin of chopped tomatoes for a richer sauce but had run out.
+I usually add a tin of chopped tomatoes for a richer sauce but had run out this time.
 If you fancy peppers, mushrooms, chickpeas, olives or chillies, simply add, this is a dish that can be adapted to suit all palettes.

-Always go for chicken legs and thighs as the breasts tend to dry out quickly plus the bones exude more flavour and get juicier when cooked.
+Always go for chicken legs and thighs as the breasts tend to dry out quickly.

 - 2 small white onions